 Now we are ready to access this FTP.
 First, we will try accessing from the LAN.
 All you need to do is just type FTP:// and local IP Address of that machine (e.g. FTP://192.168.1.92).
 Press enter and you will be prompted to enter the username and password.
 Done.
 We have access to that folder via FTP on the LAN.

 You should see the contents of the FTP server folder.

 If you want to access from the PC outside of your network, you need to configure the router.
 Remember, enter the FTP:// and local IP Address.
 In addition, you have to enter the username and password.

 Now look for port forwarding.
 Make sure that you enable port forward and at the servers FTP, TCP, UDP and start/end port is 21.
 Make sure to save it all.
 Once done, log out and go to the Google.com.
 You have to search “What is my IP address” and it will immediately provide you with the IP address.
 If not, you can also go the one of these links from the search and it will prompt you with the IP address.

 Once done, write it down, because we are going to use it to access this FTP from outside of the network.
 Go to any computer outside of the network and type FTP:// IP address in the search bar.
 You should enter the username and password again and click OK.

 You should be able to connect without any problems.
+Now you’ve created FTP server on Windows 10!
 If you have any questions, feel free to post them in the comments section below.